ssiwan/KARMA/README.md

 In this multi-tier architecture, some services are shared across multiple services.
 These are depicted in the figure above as **Infrastructure Components**.

 * [Logging](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#logging) is implemented with **Log4j2**.
-* [**Swagger**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#swagger-2) is used to describe and document RESTful APIs in accordance with the OpenAPI Specification
+* [**Swagger**](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#swagger-2) is used to describe and document RESTful APIs in accordance with the OpenAPI Specification.
+To access this API documentation, login to KARMA as the admin user and select [_API_](https://acceptance.bigbluesign.com/#/docs) from the _Administration_ menu.

 Business information is persisted in a **[PostgreSQL relational database](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#postgresql)**.